The Law of Civilization and Decay: Middle Ages

 Adams proceeds from Rome to the Middle Ages, during which nomadic barbarians (primarily Germanic) settled and established kingdoms in the former Roman provinces of Gaul, Iberia and Italy.
 The small kingdoms were soon at war.
 Initially, these kingdoms, unlike the Empire, were able to support themselves.
 The cost was a loss of technology, and a temporary lapse of high civilization into the "Dark Ages".
 Christianity came to wield enormous power and wealth through the power of priests and the use of miracles until, by 1200, the Pope had far more power than any secular ruler.

 Overall, Adams describes the Middle Ages as a period of decentralization in Europe, where feudalism and manorialism, rather than nationalism, bound the people.
 Superstition and the "imaginative mind" gained preeminence.
 By 1095, the beginnings of Europe's modern nation-states could be discerned; controlled, often not willingly, by the Catholic Church.
 European society remained stagnant, as defensible fortresses preserved decentralized pockets of authority.

 The First Crusade represents the first steps toward centralization in Western Europe, as religious fervor created the means for military innovation and economic invigoration.
 The "opening" of the Holy Land brought economic capital, cultural renaissance, and trade to the West.
 The renewed trade with the East allowed new imports (such as silk and spices) and a new market for European exports, encouraged centralization, and fueled tension between Church and the local governments.
-The local governmens began to target Church wealth in the form of monasteries, which often contained great hoards of tangible wealth.
+The local governments began to target Church wealth in the form of monasteries, which often contained great hoards of tangible wealth.
 The Reformation emboldened secular monarchs to intimidate, coerce or abolish the monasteries to obtain their wealth, and this redistribution eventually led to the secular monarchies predominating over the Holy See.